Misspecification-robust likelihood-free inference in high dimensions: Experiments

-The model is parametrized by the components of the transition matrix $\Pi$ and the noise parameter $\sigma^2$.
-This model has a tractable likelihood, the structure of which motivates the choice of some informative summary statistics.
-The summary statistics used were the vector autocorrelation between the observed variables, with a lag of 1.
-For each of the transfer matrix parameters, the lagged correlation between the corresponding observable dimension was used, while the summary for the noise parameter $\sigma^2$ is the sum over those used for all of the transition matrix parameters.
+Recent work \citep{drovandi2024improving} has demonstrated the need for caution when defining subsets for modular inference in this context: parameters such as the mean and variance of a Gaussian distribution that appear to contribute to the model separately, exhibit some possibly unexpected dependence when performing joint posterior inference.

+Experiments were run with 500 data points as observed data sets and simulated data sets for each parameter value.
+We considered distributions with observation dimensions equal to 1 and 5, resulting in parameter spaces with dimensionality $p$ equal to 2 and 10.
+We considered both well-specified and misspecified inference cases, with the true generative distributions being multidimensional Gaussian or Laplacian distributions respectively.

+The true values of the mean were drawn from $\mathcal{U}(-4,4)$, and the true values of the standard deviation (or scale parameter for the Laplacian distribution) from $\mathcal{U}(1,4)$.
+Each experiment was iterated over 50 random seeds to demonstrate consistency.
+All methods considered used $p(\mu) \sim \mathcal{U}(-5,5)$ priors for the means and $p(\sigma)\sim\mathcal{U}(0,5)$ priors for the standard deviations.

+Split-BOLFI was used to perform inference in this situation, with comparison to the standard BOLFI algorithm and modular rejection ABC algorithm.
+Both Split-BOLFI and BOLFI were evaluated after acquiring $n_s=$ 50, 100, and 250 simulated data sets.

+For the rejection ABC algorithm, a large pool of 100,000 simulations from the prior were used to draw samples from the subset distributions defined by the same discrepancies used by Split-BOLFI using a quantile $q=0.01$, resulting in 1000 accepted samples for every run.

+The summaries used to construct the discrepancies were the means, standard deviations and kurtoses of each dimension of the simulated data.
+The data means and standard deviations represent sufficient statistics to perform inference over the mean and standard deviation parameters, while the kurtosis statistic gave an indication of the misspecification level of heaviness of the tails of the data.
+BOLFI was run without the kurtosis statistics, and Split-BOLFI and rejection ABC were performed separately both with and without the kurtosis included to demonstrate the influence of the kurtosis summary statistic on the inference.

+Split-BOLFI with the kurtosis statistics would consequently be expected to provide tempered belief updates when the data generative process is the Laplacian distribution and hence the tails of the Gaussian statistical model are too light.
+Split-BOLFI without the kurtosis summary statistics would not be expected to detect the heavier tails in the presence of misspecification.

-We performed experiments with 500 time steps and noise $\sigma^2=0.1$, with non-zero elements of $\Pi$ drawn from a uniform distribution between $[-1,1]$.
-Examples of simulated time-series are shown in Figure \ref{fig:gvar_example}.
-Uniform priors in the interval $(-1,1)$ were used for the unknown values of $\Pi$ and a uniform prior in the interval $(0,1)$ was used for the noise term $\sigma^2$.
-Mat\'{e}rn kernels were used for the kernel components, with Gamma(2, 2) hyperpriors for the lengthscales and exp(1) hyperpriors for the kernel variances.
+Mat\'{e}rn kernels were used for the kernel components of the discrepancy models in Split-BOLFI and BOLFI, with Gamma(2, 2) hyperpriors for the lengthscales and exp(1) hyperpriors for the kernel variances.

-Inference was performed over models with different sized number of observed variables, of size 5, 20 and 100, which if we include the noise parameter $\sigma^2$, correspond to parameter spaces of size 6, 21 and 101, respectively.
-Split-BOLFI was performed with $50$, $100$ and $250$ acquisitions with ten random seeds, and Copula-ABC was performed to generate 1, 2, 5, 10 and 50 samples with quantile thresholds of 0.1, 0.05, 0.02, 0.01, 0.004 and 0.005.